clxmcd/shielded-expedition/IBC_relayer_namada_osmos.md

-We demonstate how to create IBC relayer channel on Namada SE testnet and Osmosis testnet.

 This testcase is for the subclass of "Operating IBC/ Interoperability infrastructure".
 We've completed "Operate a Shielded Expedition-compatible Osmosis testnet relayer"
+We demonstate how to create IBC relayer channel on Namada SE testnet and Osmosis testnet and Transfer token via relayer channel.

 **Channel:**
 channel-340 for shielded-expedition.88f17d1d14